The following are the main benefits that set the Freeport apart from other Mediterranean container terminals:

 Proven track record

-Malta Freeport was purposely developed as a transhipment Container Terminal and presently provides 2,463 metres of operational deep water quays equipped with twenty-two Quayside Cranes and various state-of-the-art handling equipment.
-Since being privatised, Malta Freeport has embarked on a heavy investment programme aimed at boosting its capabilities of handling any containership presently afloat at both its Container Terminals.
+Malta Freeport was purposely developed as a transhipment Container Terminal and presently provides 2,463 metres of operational deep water quays equipped with twenty-one Quayside Cranes and various state-of-the-art handling equipment.
+Since being privatised, Malta Freeport has embarked on a heavy investment programme and is presently in a position of operating vessels with a capacity of 20,000 TEUs and larger simultaneously on both Terminal Two North Quay and Terminal One North Quay.

 It is crucial for the carriers to receive a fast, reliable, efficient and cost-effective service at any port of call.
 This is even more applicable at transhipment hubs like Malta Freeport Terminals.
 Indeed, a significant improvement in productivity levels has been registered at Malta Freeport over the years.
 An intensive training programme is on-going to ensure the Freeport has skilled and professional personnel available to accommodate the forecasted growth in business.
 The Company is pursuing a number of initiatives to further boost its performance levels.
 A productivity incentive scheme is applied for both the direct employees and the port workers.
 Labour agreements are also in place providing complete flexibility in the deployment of human resources and improved practices.
 In fact under the provisions of the labour agreement, staggered meal breaks are in place thus providing clients with non-stop operations.